emmercm/www/src/blog/reliably-finding-files-in-path.md

 I wanted to create a function in my dotfiles to override the `docker` command, and that function would ensure Docker Desktop is running before executing the `docker` command.
 But I had an issue with finding the actual location of the `docker` executable once it was obscured by the function.

-This article catalogs my findings while trying to solve this use case.
+This article catalogs my findings while trying to solve that use case.

 ## The problem with `which`